ObliviousHarmony/vscode-php-codesniffer/README.md

 ### Standard (`phpCodeSniffer.standard`)

-This dropdown and accompanying text input allow you to define the standard or ruleset path to use.
-When set to `Default` we rely on PHPCS to decide on the standard based on its own configuration.
-When set to `Custom` we pass the content of `phpCodeSniffer.standardCustom` to PHPCS; allowing you to define a custom rulset name or use an XML file.
+This dropdown selects the coding standard that will be used.
+There are a few options that, when selected, will instead change the behavior of the extension.

+#### `Disabled`

+This option will prevent the extension from linting any documents.

+#### `Default`

+Allow PHPCS to decide what standard should apply to the document.
+It will either use the default standard if one is configured, otherwise, it will try to find one in the workspace root and all parent directories.

+#### `Automatic`

+When selected, this option will cause the extension to search for an applicable coding standard file (`.phpcs.xml`, `phpcs.xml`, `.phpcs.xml.dist`, `phpcs.xml.dist`).
+The extension starts in the document's directory and traverses through parent directories until it reaches the workspace root.
+If the extension fails to find a file it will do nothing and output an error.

+#### `Custom`

+This option will use the content of the `phpCodeSniffer.standardCustom` input as the standard.
+This can be the name of a custom ruleset, or, a path to a custom standard file.
+If a relative path is given it will be based on the workspace root that the document resides in (untitled documents use the first root).

 ### Executable (`phpCodeSniffer.exec.linux`, `phpCodeSniffer.exec.osx`, and `phpCodeSniffer.exec.windows`)